shakfu/py2max/README.md

 A pure python3 library without dependencies intended to facilitate the offline generation of Max patcher (`.maxpat`) files.

-If you are looking for python3 Max externals check out a bunch of the python3 externals in the [py-js](https://github.com/shakfu/py-js) project.
+If you are looking for python3 externals for Max/MSP check out a bunch of the python3 externals in the [py-js](https://github.com/shakfu/py-js) project.

 ## Features

-- Offline scripted generation of max patcher files using Python objects corresponding, on a one-to-one basis, with MAX objects stored in the `.maxpat` JSON format.
+- Scripted offline generation of Max patcher files using Python objects corresponding, on a one-to-one basis, with Max/MSP objects stored in the `.maxpat` JSON-based file format.

 - Round-trip conversion between (JSON) `.maxpat` files with arbitrary levels of nesting and corresponding `Patcher`, `Box`, and `Patchline` Python objects.

 - Can handle potentially any Max object or maxclass.

-- Lots of unit tests.
+- Lots of unit tests, >90% coverage.

 - Analysis and offline scripted modification of Max patches in terms of composition, structure (as graphs of objects), object properties and layout (in the context of graph-drawing algorithms).